davidjbradshaw/iframe-resizer-react/README.md

 ## API Documentation

-All IFrame-Resizer parent page _options_ and _events_ can be directly passed as props to the `<IframeResizer/>` compontents.
+All IFrame-Resizer parent page _options_ and _events_ can be directly passed as props to the `<IframeResizer/>` compontent.
 A subset of the methods are exported via `ref`.

 - **Parent Page API**
   - [Options](https://github.com/davidjbradshaw/iframe-resizer/blob/master/docs/parent_page/options.md)